 Wayang Listrik Educational Outreach

 Welcome, and Selamat Datang!
-CSEAS and the UH Mānoa Asian Theatre Program are pleased to bring Wayang Listrik to the children and youth of Hawai‘i.
+CSEAS and the UH Mānoa Asian Theatre Program, along with 2019 fundraising partner Arts Focus Southeast Asia (AFSEA, a 501(c)(3) non-profit created to support Southeast Asia art initiatives), are pleased to bring Wayang Listrik to the children and youth of Hawai‘i.
 Wayang Listrik is a modern Balinese theatre genre based on traditional shadow puppetry (wayang kulit) with accompanying dance and music, all transferred to a large 30 x 15 foot screen.
-This is an ongoing outreach program.
-Below are past performances and educational outreach supported by the Center.
+Watch this space for updates on the 2019-2020 production!

 In Spring 2016, a Wayang Listrik performance ran at Kennedy Theatre at UH Manoa.
 The show came alive with traditional carved leather puppets, shadow-actors, dancers, and gamelan music.
 The production ran from January 22 to 31 and featured a brand new script by Balinese master artist Ketut Wirtawan based on the Sugriwa-Subali episode of the classical Hindu text Ramayana.

 We also had a special school show on Thursday, January 28, 2016 to which we invited K-12 students from local Oʻahu schools.
 Prior to this special performance, workshops were held to demonstrate important aspects of Wayang Listrik and Balinese performance, so that the students would have the background to understand and enjoy the full performance.